Gondwana Rainforests of Australia

 Endemic and threatened reptiles

-Strategies to manage these pest animals are incorporated in national parks management plans and implemented in cooperation with neighbours (IUCN Consultation, 2017).
+Strategies to manage these pest animals are incorporated in national parks management plans and implemented in cooperation with neighbours as part of tenure blind approach to pest management through regional pest management strategies and plans in NSW (IUCN Consultation, 2017).
+A controversial exotic invader is also the European Bee, which competes for nectar with native nectivores and occupies tree hollows that are used by native animals.

-While the significant Aboriginal cultural and spiritual values associated with this property were not part of the reasons for inscription for this site, the local as well as national and international community benefits from their conservation in this property.
+While the significant Aboriginal cultural and spiritual values associated with this site were not part of the reasons for its inscription on the World Heritage List, the local as well as national and international community benefits from their conservation in this site.

 |1||Royal Botanic Gardens Sydney||Rainforest Seed Project.|